Updated: Nov 11, 2022

 For a written contract, penalties are due within four years.

-Collect All The Facts For Your Unpaid Wages Lawsuit
+Collect All The Facts For Your Unpaid Wages In California

 A. Your Employer's Details

 To assist you with your petition, the Labor Commissioner's Office will need the address and name of the organization or person you work for.
-The company name should be listed on pay-stubs, mailing labels, documentation, or you might write down their vehicle license plate number for the individual who pays you if you can't find any contact information.
+The company name should be listed on pay stubs, mailing labels, and documentation, or you might write down the vehicle license plate number for the individual who pays you if you can't find any contact information.
 You will need to write down each of their names and vehicle license plate numbers if you have more than one person paying you.

 B. All Parties Liable